Everest Base Camp Trek In November

 • Protein bars

-To complete the Everest base camp trek in November, you will require two permits: a Sagaramtha National Park permit and a Khumbu Pasang Lhamu Rural Municipality Permit.
+To complete the Everest base camp trek in November, you will require two permits: a Sagarmatha National Park permit and a Khumbu Pasang Lhamu Rural Municipality Permit.

-The cost of a Sagarmatha National Park permit will be Rs.
-3000 per person for foreign nationals except SAARC nationals.
-For SAARC nationals, it will be about Rs.
+The cost of a Sagarmatha National Park permit is Rs.
+3000 per person for foreign nationals, except for SAARC nationals.
+For SAARC nationals, the entrance fee will be approximately Rs.
 1500.
-Children under the age of 10 are entitled to free entrance, but necessary documents for verification are required.
+Children under the age of 10 are entitled to free admission, but necessary documents for verification are required.

 Likewise, the Khumbu Rural Municipality Permit will cost about Nrs.
 2000 per person.
-To get this paperwork done, you will need a valid passport and its photocopies with passport-size photos.
+To complete this paperwork, you will need a valid passport and its photocopies, along with passport-size photos.

 Gain Insights On: